0010200303/KoCS/docs/programming-guide/forces.rst

 Spring
 ^^^^^^

-A linear spring inteaction centered around the homeostatic equilibrium distance.
+A linear spring interaction centered around the homeostatic equilibrium distance.
 Adhesive and repulsive behaviour are determined by the deviation from the homeostatic radius.

 Potential formulation: